How to fix Laravel permission denied errors

 In summary, the script performs the following actions:

-1. Navigates to the Laravel project folder at /var/www/html/.
+1. Navigate to the Laravel project folder in /var/www/html/.

-4. Sets the SGID bit on all directories inside the bootstrap/, storage/, and storage/logs/ directories to ensure group permission inheritance for new files created within those directories.
+4. Sets the SGID bit on all directories within the bootstrap/, storage/ and storage/logs/ directories, to ensure inheritance of group permissions on new files created in these directories.

 sudo chgrp -R